From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Experiments

 To understand the effectiveness of each sub-module in our component-based detector (Section~\ref{sec:detector}), we conducted an ablation study which aims to evaluate the contributions of different components in our multi-label classification dark pattern detector.
 It includes an image embedding pipeline, a text embedding pipeline, and a final MLP classifier.
 Additionally, the study will also assess different optimization methods such as data augmentation, contrastive learning, and class weights.
 By systematically removing or modifying one factor at a time, we will observe its impact on the overall model performance.
 Note that we will report the overall results of our detector module in Section~\ref{sec:rq2_baseline} comparing with baselines.

-\textbf{Setup:} We utilized the AppRay-Dark dataset, as described in Section~\ref{sec:dataset}, to evaluate the following ablation variants.
+\textbf{Setup:} We utilized the AppRay-Tainted-UIs dataset, as described in Section~\ref{sec:dataset}, to evaluate the ablation variants.
 The dataset includes full UI images, sub-images of individual elements, and the text contained within those elements.
 If an element does not contain any text, it is assigned the placeholder ``This element does not contain texts.''
 The data inputs consist of a list of a combination of sub-images, full UI images, and the corresponding text for examination.

-Each model variant and ablation was trained and tested using the same data split with 5-fold cross-validation.
-We considered 5 ablation variants, namely \textbf{AppRay-ResNet50}, \textbf{AppRay-BERT}, \textbf{AppRay-RB}, \textbf{AppRay-RB+DA}, \textbf{AppRay-RB+DA+NS}, and our full model termed as \textbf{AppRay-RB+DA+NS+CW}, \textbf{AppRay-ResNet50} and \textbf{AppRay-BERT} mean the model only use ResNet50 or BERT-based pipeline. \textbf{AppRay-RB} indicates the use of both pipelines but do not employ any specific strategy. ``DA'' stands for data augmentation, ``NS'' indicates negative sampling with contrastive learning, and ``CW'' refers to class weighting.
+As described in Section~\ref{sec:detector}, our AppRay detector adopts a dual-encoder architecture, comprising a \textbf{text encoder} (BERT) for processing textual UI content and a \textbf{visual encoder} (ResNet50) for processing UI images.
+For training, we employed \textbf{three training strategies}, namely data augmentation (DA), negative sampling (NS) and class weighting (CW).
+To examine the contribution of different architectural components and training strategies, we conduct ablation studies by incrementally enabling the two encoder branches and three training strategies.
+All ablation variants operate on the same inputs and differ only in the enabled encoders and training strategies.
+All models are trained and evaluated under the same five-fold cross-validation setting with application-level partitioning, as described earlier.
+The evaluated ablation variants and their configurations are summarized in Table~\ref{tab:rq1.2_ablation}.
+Detailed performance for each ablation by type can be found in the Appendix - Table~\ref{tab:detailed_ablation}.

 \textbf{Evaluation metrics:} We use precision, recall and F1-score as metrics to evaluate the performance.
-Specifically, \textit{Precision} is calculated by $Precision = TP/(TP+FP)$, where true positive (TP) indicate the detection is classified as the corrected dark pattern type and false positive (FP) means the detection is wrong predicted.
+Specifically, \textit{Precision} is calculated by $Precision = TP/(TP+FP)$, where true positive (TP) indicates that a detected instance is correctly classified as the intended deceptive pattern type, while false positive (FP) refers to a detection that is incorrectly classified.
 Recall is calculated by $Recall = TP/(TP+FN)$, where FN indicates the ground truth elements that should be predicted but wrongly classified by our model.
 Finally, F1-score is computed by the harmonic mean of the precision and recall, i.e., $F1-Score = 2 \times Precision \times Recall/(Precision+Recall)$.
 We calculate the micro average and macro average for all types to illustrate the overall performance.